MairaGalvao/MairaGalvao/README.md

 Living in Tel Aviv with my partner, in love with Israel!!💖

 With my marketing background, I can add value to any team.
-As front-end developers, we are responsible for bringing the mock up to life. 🙌
+As developers, we are responsible for bringing the mock up to life. 🙌

 Having lived in the U.S and in Ireland for the past 5 years, I became